 However, complainants can be valuable witnesses and can bring important information forward that will allow the Law Society to deal with a lawyer’s conduct.
-The purpose of a Complaint Dismissal Appeal is to determine if the decision to dismiss your complaint was reasonable in all of the circumstances and in light of all of the information available at the time of the review.
-An appeal generally looks at whether the review was adequate and whether the direction to dismiss your complaint was reasonable based on the information available.
+The purpose of a Complaint Dismissal Appeal is to determine if the decision to dismiss your complaint was reasonable in the circumstances.
+An appeal generally looks at whether the direction to dismiss your complaint was reasonable based on the relevant information considered by the Executive Director/Delegate of the Executive Director.
 It is not a fresh review of your complaint.
-The grounds for an appeal can include: inadequate review; failure to consider important facts; failure to properly apply the Code of Conduct or The Rules of the Law Society of Alberta; and/or new evidence that was not available before the complaint was dismissed.
+The grounds for an appeal may include: inadequate review; failure to consider important facts; and failure to properly apply the Code of Conduct or The Rules of the Law Society of Alberta.

 To file an appeal of the direction to dismiss your complaint, you need to fill out the Complaint Dismissal Appeal Form, which would have been provided to you with the letter dismissing your complaint.
 You will need to complete and return the Complaint Dismissal Appeal Form by email or mail to the Law Society within 30 days of receiving the letter dismissing your complaint.
 The Complaint Dismissal Appeal Form must be used.
 Letters, email messages or other communications will not be accepted as a substitute for the Complaint Dismissal Appeal Form.

-Information and/or documentation you previously submitted to the Law Society will not be accepted.
-There is no need to provide additional copies as the Appeal Panel will be provided with everything you have previously submitted to the Law Society.
-Please note that no further submissions will be accepted after you have completed and submitted your Complaint Dismissal Appeal Form.
+No. Information or documentation you previously submitted to the Law Society will not be accepted, nor will attachments to your Complaint Dismissal Appeal Form.
+No further submissions will be accepted after you have completed and submitted your Complaint Dismissal Appeal Form.